Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 </section>
 </HTML>

-As explained previously, for a given question, the different *response modalities* define classes or categories of participants.
-Practically, we want to represent the way these participants are distributed into these classes.
-The graphical representation of a categorical variable is often done through a bar plot: one bar per category with a height proportional to the numeric value associated with the category.
+As explained earlier, for a given question, the different *response modalities* define classes or categories of respondents.
+In practice, we want to plot the way in which these respondents are distributed across these classes.
+The graphical representation of a categorical variable is often done using a bar graph: one bar per category with a height proportional to the numerical value associated with the category.

 Let's have a look at the *Position.H.Food* variable, and let's represent its distribution.
 To do so, extract the distribution information with the `summary()` function and visualize it with the `barplot()` function.

 <codeblock id="02_031">
 </codeblock>

-By default, the levels of a categorical are sorted in an alphabetical order.
-In our case, the *Position.H.Food* variable is an *ordered categorical variable*, a categorical variable with a quantitative dimension that can be ordered.
-For a better understanding of the data, this relation order between the categories should be kept.
+By default, the levels of a categorical variable are sorted alphabetically.
+In our case, the variable *Position.H.Food* is an *ordered categorical variable*, a categorical variable with a quantitative dimension that can be ordered.
+For a better understanding of the data, this relational order between the categories should be maintained.

 To do so, we are using the `c()` function to temporarily re-order the levels.